NuGet/Home/designs/VisualStudio-PartialRestoreOptimization.md

 Given that we have all solution inputs, we do the PackageSpec checks individually instead of the DependencyGraphSpec level.
 This allows us to do 1 comparison for each package spec instead of N, where N is the number of closures the PackageSpec appears in.

-If a PackageSpec or input is `dirty` then we treat the projects referencing it as dirty as well.
+If the input is `dirty` then we treat the projects referencing it as dirty as well.
 If a output is dirty, then only said project is considered dirty.

 Lastly the status needs to be reported in order to ensure we are not no-op a failed project.